rian-fuzinelli/calculator-go/README.md

 _Run the project locally by following the steps below 👇_

-1. Install Goland or Vscode (with Plugin)
+1. Install Goland or Vscode (with plugin)
 2. Clone the repo
    ```sh
    git clone https://github.com/rian-fuzinelli/calculator-go